Employer of Record

 Under Hungarian law, notice periods are determined based on the length of the employee’s service:

-Employers and employees may agree on different notice periods in the employment contract, provided it is not less than seven days or more than six months.
-Exceptions include termination for cause and mutual agreement for immediate termination, exempting the employee from work duties during the notice period.
+Employers and employees may agree on different notice periods in the employment contract, provided it is not less than 30 days and not more than six months.
+Exceptions include termination for cause and mutual agreement for immediate termination.

 Employees vs Independent Contractors